Student Mini Grants

 • How will you use the funds you receive from the award?
 We’ll ask the specific dollar amount you are applying for and an explanation of how it will be used.
 Documentation of how the funds are spent will be required from mini-grant awardees within a year of receiving the funds.

-• Your family members cannot be listed as references.
+• Your family members cannot be listed as an advisor

 How may I use my Wayfinder Society Mini-Grant money?